topofocus/active-orient/README.md

 ### Philosophy

-OrientDB is basicly an Object-Database.
+OrientDB is a Multi-Model-Database.
 It shares the concept of Inheritance with OO-Languages, like Ruby.

-Upon initialisation `ActiveOrient`reads the complete structure of the database, creates corresponding ruby-classes (including inheritance) and then loads user defined methods from the `Model Directory`.
+Upon initialization `ActiveOrient` reads the complete structure of the database, creates corresponding ruby-classes (including inheritance) and then loads user defined methods from the `Model Directory`.
 A separate schema definition is not neccessary.

-`ActiveOrient`queries the OrientDB-Database, provides a cache to speed things up and provides handy methods to simplify the work with OrientDB.
+`ActiveOrient` queries the OrientDB-Database, provides a cache to speed things up and provides handy methods to simplify the work with OrientDB.
 Like Active-Record it represents the "M" Part of the MCV-Design-Pattern.
 There is explicit Namespace support.
 Its philosophie resembles the [Hanami Project](https://github.com/hanami/hanami).